Vercjames/package-node-scripts/README.md

 Given your updated context, I'll revise the README to reflect the installation process through `npm` and clarify the dependency management, including whether users need to install `chalk` separately.
-If `chalk` is a dependency of `node-scripts` and is properly listed in its `package.json`, users typically won't need to install it separately.
+If `chalk` is a dependency of `chalk-scripts` and is properly listed in its `package.json`, users typically won't need to install it separately.
 It will be installed automatically with your package.

 ---